yugabyte/yugabyte-db/docs/content/preview/develop/learn/text-search/phonetic-matching.md

 Although looking up exact matches would suffice in most scenarios, there are some cases where approximate matching would be beneficial.
 You may not know the exact term you are searching for but may remember the phonetics of the term or parts of the term.

-For such matching, YugabyteDB natively supports the PostgreSQL extension, [fuzzystrmatch](https://www.postgresql.org/docs/current/fuzzystrmatch.html) that provides multiple functions - Soundex, Levenshtein, Metaphone and Double Metaphone - which can be used to determine similarities between text.
+For such matching, YugabyteDB natively supports the PostgreSQL extension, [fuzzystrmatch](https://www.postgresql.org/docs/current/fuzzystrmatch.html) that provides multiple functions - Soundex, Metaphone and Double Metaphone - which can be used to determine phonetic similarities between text.

 Let us explore the different methodologies available in YugabyteBD via some examples.